 You should receive an e-mail from your sophomore adviser in late August or early September.
-However, if for some reason your adviser can’t reach you, you can find her or his contact information by logging into the Advising Network Portal after September 2nd.
+However, if for some reason your adviser can’t reach you, you can find their contact information by logging into the Advising Network Portal after September 2nd.

-Go to www.fas.harvard.edu/advising, and click on Advising Network Portal.
-Once you log in, your sophomore adviser should be identified on your Portal page.
-If you do not see a sophomore adviser listed, contact the sophomore advising coordinator in your House, who will be listed on your Portal page and on the Advising Programs Office’s (APO) website.
+Go to my.harvard.edu.
+Once you log in, your sophomore adviser should be identified on your Advising.
+If you do not see a sophomore adviser listed, contact the sophomore advising coordinator in your House.

 Why Was I Matched with My Particular Sophomore Adviser?